Subin-Vidhu/2024/Complete SQL + Databases Bootcamp/Readme.md

 ### Imperative vs Declarative

-- Imperative: How to do something
+- Imperative: How to do something, eg. SQL
-- Declarative: What to do
+- Declarative: What to do, eg. Java